 But even those not into gambling (including this writer) can find the casinos fascinating.

-Like their rivals in Las Vegas, the casinos are huge, you do eventually lose track of time without visual access to the sky.
+Like their rivals in Las Vegas, the casinos are enormous.
+You eventually lose track of time without visual access to the sky.
 But with top entertainment venues in the state, fine dining, spas, and high-end shopping, you likely won’t mind.

 The closest bowling alley to Greenwich is Bowlmor in Norwalk.